The Masks That We Wear

 "Imposter Syndrome" and why we sometimes feel like a fake

 Thousands of years later, people are still wearing masks.
-They hide behind anything from a false smile to Dr. Dre headphones to my personal favorite: people who wear dark glasses in the subway—and these people aren’t celebrities.
+They hide behind anything from a false smile to Dr. Dre headphones to my personal favorite: people who wear dark glasses in the subway—and they aren’t even celebrities.

 What masks do you wear?

 One of the most common reasons we wear masks is what I think of as Imposter Syndrome—the fear that the world is going to find us out.
-I’ve heard it described as feeling like a fake, like you don’t really belong, or like you aren’t really successful, but are just posing as such.
-It’s like my Halloween costume at age seven: I dressed up as a zombie gypsy—something I believed to be terribly scary, until my next door neighbor yanked off my mask and said, “Oh, it’s just you.”
+I’ve heard it described as feeling like a fake like you don’t really belong, or you aren’t really successful but are just posing as such.
+It’s like my Halloween costume at age 7: I dressed up as a zombie gypsy—something I believed to be terribly scary, until my next-door neighbor yanked off my mask and said, “Oh, it’s just you.”

 Don’t let that stop you.
 Don’t pull your mask partially off then let the world scare you into putting it back on.
 As the poet E. E. Cummings wrote, “The greatest battle we face as human beings is the battle to protect our true selves from the self the world wants us to become.”

 Think about the masks you wear and commit to taking them off.
 Hold your gifts out to the world—no apology, no shame, no regrets.
 As the old saying goes, every creature has its rightful place, and in that place it becomes beautiful.

 This was also delivered as a sermon at the historic Madison Avenue Baptist Church in New York City.